Jesse Chavez: Chicago Cubs (second stint)

 On March 13, 2022, Chavez signed a minor league split contract with the Chicago Cubs.
-On April 2, 2022, the Cubs selected the contract of Chavez.
+On April 2, the Cubs selected the Chavez's contract, adding him to their active roster.
+In 3 games for the Cubs, he recorded a 6.35 ERA with 3 strikeouts in 5 2/3 innings of work.

 Atlanta Braves (third stint)

-On April 20, 2022, Chavez along with cash considerations were traded to the Atlanta Braves for Sean Newcomb.
+On April 20, 2022, Chavez, along with cash considerations, was traded to the Atlanta Braves for Sean Newcomb.
+In 46 appearances for the Braves, he accumulated a 3-3 record and 2.72 ERA with 61 strikeouts across 53 innings pitched.

-Los Angeles Angels (third stint)
+Los Angeles Angels (second stint)

 On August 2, 2022, Chavez and Tucker Davidson were traded from the Braves to the Los Angeles Angels for Raisel Iglesias.
 During the 2022 season, Chavez set the record for most trades in a Major League Baseball career, with ten.
+In 11 games, Chavez struggled to a 7.59 ERA with 10 strikeouts across 10 2/3 innings of work.
 On August 29, Chavez was released by the Angels.
-In 11 games, Chavez posted a 7.59 ERA.

 Atlanta Braves (fourth stint)

 On August 30, 2022, Chavez was claimed off waivers by the Atlanta Braves.
-On November 12, Chavez signed a 1-year minor league contract with the Braves.
-He was invited to major league spring training before the 2023 regular season began.